What to do on a rest day

 Read our earlier blog post on remedy, cure and recuperation for some tips on post workout recovery.

 Optimal recovery does require at least one day a week of complete rest.
 So choosing to run on your rest day because you feel energetic could do more harm than good.
+Taking sufficient recovery and training smart will help protect the longevity of your training and keep you fitter and stronger for longer," advises a personal trainer.

 Rest day isn’t just about allowing your body to recover, you can use it as an opportunity to spend time with your family and friends.
 Go for breakfast or a walk if you're normally a morning runner.
 Spend your rest day wisely, after all, you’ve earned it!